gsoft-inc/wl-squide/docs/guides/override-the-host-layout.md

         element: <LocalLayout />,
         children: [
             {
-                // Custom error boundary ensuring errors from the login page doesn't prevent the other
+                // Custom error boundary ensuring errors from the page doesn't prevent the other
                 // modules of the application from rendering.
                 errorElement: <LocalErrorBoundary />,
                 children: [
                     {
                         index: true,
-                        element: <LoginPage />
+                        element: <Page />
                     }
                 ]
             }